sdmtt/jQuery-Tags/README.md

 String to use to separate the tags and concatenate the string.
 The default is a comma.

+### maxTagWords

+Limit the number of words a tag can have.
+Trims the tag if necessary.
+Set to 0 for no limit (default).

 ### tagAdded

 Callback executed after a tag has been added.
 The function receives two parameters: the tag name, and a jQuery object (the text field).